ccooper1982/ali/README.md

 [ali arch install video](https://github.com/user-attachments/assets/d4bdbd10-80d9-49b7-873f-8b0cd51b9626)

-The focus is reliability before adding features, such as desktop environments or additional bootloaders.
+The focus is reliability before adding features:

 ## Current Features
+- Create filesystems
+  - `vfat` (FAT32) for `/efi`
-- Create filesystems (`vfat` for `/boot`, and just `ext4` for `/` at the moment)
+  - `ext4` or `btrfs` for `/` and `/home`
+  - When using `btrfs`, subvolumes for `@` and `@home` are created
-- Ensures `/boot` is FAT32
+- Ensures `/efi` is FAT32
 - Create user account, adding to sudoers if enabled
+- Profiles:
+  - Minimal: no extra packages installed (but can be added manually)
+  - Desktop: Cinnamon, Hyprland
+  - Greeters: GDM, SDDM, LightDM GTK and Slick
 - Locale: keyboard, language, timezone
-- Network: copies live ISO network config (`iwd` and `systemd-networkd`)
+- Network: copies live ISO network config for `iwd` and `systemd-networkd`
 - GRUB: Probe for other OSes (beta, early testing)
 - Validation: prevent install if required

 ## Limitations
-There are limitations which will be addressed over the coming weeks:

 - Does not manage partitions.
 You must create partitions first

+Other limitations which will be addressed over the coming weeks:

-- Filesystems: only tested with `ext4` on `/`
+- Filesystems: tested only with `ext4` and `btrfs`
-- Swap: only option is to enable swap on `zram`
+- Swap: only option is to enable/disable swap on `zram`
 - Bootloader
   - Only GRUB
 - Packages
-  - Kernel limited to `linux`
+  - Kernel limited to `linux`, will add more soon
-  - Adding packages by name not implemented yet
-- Network management assumed to be `iwd` (WiFi) and `systemd-networkd`

 ## Design